 Texas employers may not retaliate against employees for filing workers' compensation claims, or for supporting others in their workers' comp claims.

-The federal Family and Medical Leave Act or FMLA grants the right for many employees to take leave for important family situations like birth, adoption, severe illness and more.
+The federal Family and Medical Leave Act or FMLA grant the right for many employees to take leave for important family situations like birth, adoption, severe illness, and more.
 An employer may not take retaliatory action against an employee for exercising his or her FMLA rights.

 Workplace safety violations